 What exactly is LiDAR?

 LiDAR stands for light detection and ranging.
-Put simply, it’s a remote sensing technology that uses light in the form of laser pulses to measure distances and dimensions between the sensor and target objects.
-In the context of autonomous vehicles, LiDAR sensors are used to detect and pinpoint the locations of objects like other cars, pedestrians, and buildings relative to the vehicle.
-The rising popularity of artificial neural networks has made LiDAR even more useful than before.
+LiDAR technology has been used since the 1960s when it was being installed on airplanes to scan the terrain they flew over.
+LiDAR grew more popular in the 1980s with the advent of GPS, when it started being used to calculate distances and build 3D models of real-world locations.
+To specify, LiDAR is a remote sensing technology that uses light in the form of laser pulses that measures distances and dimensions between the sensor and target objects.
+In the context of autonomous vehicles, LiDAR systems are used to detect and pinpoint the locations of objects like other cars, pedestrians, and buildings close to the vehicle.
+The rising popularity of artificial neural networks has made LiDAR technology even more useful than before.

 How does LiDAR work?

-Most LiDAR systems consist of four elements:
+When breaking it down, most LiDAR systems consist of four elements:

 2) Scanner: Regulates the speed at which the laser can scan target objects and the maximum distance reached by the laser.

-Modern LiDAR systems can often send up to 500k pulses per second.
+Through recent advancements, modern LiDAR systems can often send up to 500k pulses per second.
 The measurements stemming from these pulses are aggregated into a point cloud, which is essentially a set of coordinates that represent objects that the system has sensed.
 The point cloud is used to create a 3D model of space around the LiDAR.

 Terrestrial LiDAR is attached to objects fixed to the ground and scans in all visible directions.
 They can be static (e.g., attached to an unmoving tripod or a building) or mobile (e.g., attached to a car or a train).

 Uses of deep learning with LiDAR data

 - Combined with the fact that sensors are often noisy and LiDAR data, in particular, is often incomplete (because of factors like low surface reflectance of certain materials and cluttered backgrounds in cities), neural networks working with LiDAR data need to be able to handle a lot of variation.
-Another problem with 3D data is that, unlike 2D images, there isn't an intuitive order to the points from a LiDAR sensor, which introduces the need for permutation and orientation invariance in our model, which not all architectures satisfy.
+Another problem with 3D point data is that, unlike 2D images, there isn't an intuitive order to the points from a LiDAR sensor, which introduces the need for permutation and orientation invariance in our model, which not all architectures satisfy.

 1) Point cloud-based methods: These networks operate directly on the point clouds using different approaches.
 One such approach is learning the spatial features of each point directly via MLPs and accumulating them via max-pooling.